grandeurdev/arduino-sdk/README.md

   ```
   For now, it is the only function type accepted by the Async functions of `ApolloDevice` class as a parameter.

-* [`JSONObject`][jsonobject] is a special variable type which acts like a container for other variables, just like a javascript object.
+* [`JSONObject`][jsonobject] is a special variable type which acts like a container for other variables, just like a javascript object or a C++ map.
 You can store variables in it as key-value pairs.
 That's how summary and parms are represented, as `JSONObject`s.

 ```cpp
 JSONObject summary;